b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Problems.md

 &nbsp;

 ### Intent
 ==In 1832==, Joseph wrote that before he prayed he already knew that there was no true living faith or denomination as established by Jesus in the New Testament.
 Instead, the explicitly stated purpose in praying was to seek forgiveness.
 Nothing to do with [James 1:5](https://www.churchofjesuschrist.org/study/scriptures/nt/james/1?lang=eng&id=p5#p5).
-Joseph wasn’t even asking about which church to join&mdash;he had already concluded that they were wrong.
+Joseph wasn’t even asking about which church to join, he had already concluded that they were wrong.

 > *… by searching the scriptures I found that mankind did not come unto the Lord but that they had apostatised from the true and liveing faith and there was no society or denomination that built upon the gospel of Jesus Christ as recorded in the new testament.*